Earthquake Damages High School

 Services Provided

-Rimkus Consulting Group, Inc. was retained to assess the reported damage to the school and determine if the damage was a result of the earthquake, pre-existing damage, or pre-existing damage which was exacerbated by the earthquake.
-The high school consisted of several interconnected one and two-story structures, which were defined as the 1938 Building, Annex Building, Main Building, and Vocational Building.
+Rimkus was retained to assess the reported damage to the school and determine if the damage was a result of the earthquake, pre-existing damage, or pre-existing damage which was exacerbated by the earthquake.
+The high school consisted of several interconnected one-story and two-story structures, which were defined as the 1938 Building, Annex Building, Main Building, and Vocational Building.
+Our team of experts provided the following services:

-- Identified high risk areas that constituted safety hazards within the structure and notified school officials of each safety hazard and associated use restrictions, as well as the methods for properly securing the area(s) and provided properly designed temporary shoring and repair plans.
+• Identified and notified school officials of high risk areas that constituted safety hazards within the structure and the associated use restrictions, as well as the methods for properly securing the area(s) and provided properly designed temporary shoring and repair plans.

-- Identified damages observed, amount of each type of damage, method of failure, structural significance, and a classification within the damage categories of Earthquake Damage (EQD), Pre-Existing Damage (PX), and Pre-Existing Damage Exacerbated by the Earthquake (PXE).
+• Identified the observed damages, amount of each damage type, method of failure, structural significance, and a classification within the damage categories of Earthquake Damage (EQD), Pre-Existing Damage (PX), and Pre-Existing Damage Exacerbated by the Earthquake (PXE).